buzzqw/TUS/OBSS/OBSSv2-eng.md

 Dice rolls added thanks to Critical Hits (obtained by rolling at least two 6s) do not have the advantage of exploding damage.
 If the weapon die rolled thanks to the Critical Hit shows the maximum, you do not reroll the die.
 You might want to use different colored dice when rolling weapon damage.

-## Multiple Attacks
+## Multiple attacks

-With **one Action**, a character can perform a **single Attack Roll**.
+With **one Action** the character can execute a **single Attack Roll**.

-With **two Actions**, a character can make up to **two Attack Rolls**. **If they want to make 3 or more attacks, they must use 3 Actions**.
+With **two Actions** the character can make up to **two Attack Rolls**. **If they want to make 3 or more attacks they must use 3 Actions**.

-Each individual arrow, dart, dagger, or thrown weapon with range counts as one attack.
+Each single arrow, dart, dagger or thrown ranged weapon counts as one attack.

-The first Attack Action has no penalty, while the second Attack Action has a -5 to the Attack Roll.
-Subsequent Attack Rolls will accumulate a -5 penalty, so a third attack will have -10 and a fourth attack -15...
+The first attack Action has no penalty while the second attack Action has -5 to the Attack Roll.
+Subsequent Attack Rolls will cumulate -5 to hit, so a third attack will have -10 and a fourth attack -15...

-If the cumulative attack penalty becomes greater than the Attack Roll bonus, no further attacks are possible.
+If the cumulative penalty to hit becomes greater than the Attack Roll it is no longer possible to make further attacks.

+Characters with Attack Roll less than 6 can choose to make 2 attacks spending 2 Actions but applying a -4 penalty to both attacks instead of the standard progression.
+This allows even low-level characters to effectively use their Actions in combat even if with significant penalties.

 >> Multiple Attack Example
 >>